The curse.

 The horror of that evening is seared into my mind....

-And how he used to tell professionals such as teachers that they should "Tell her...how to behave".
+And how he used to tell professionals such as teachers that they should "Tell her (me)...how to behave".

-OK, so that was then.
-This is now.
-How has it come back?
 To be honest I've no idea why it came back with such force and venom through my daughter.
+I guess it was because I stopped her 'rescuing' her brother?
 She had wanted to protect service user, to get a friend to put him on a train so he could journey the 290 miles (with a change of trains!) to her home where she would make sure that he got the mental health care he so needed, being as I was lying to the mental health team about his SSRIs.

 He was being sensible.

-Regardless of my wish for him to take the meds, I sided with him.
-My daughter knew this, and so she asked service user to come and stay with her..
+And I hadn't known about his drug use.
+So regardless of my wish for him to take the meds, I sided with him.
+My daughter knew that I was supporting him in not taking his meds, and so she asked service user to come and stay with her.
+Because she has faith in mental health services - in a way only possible for someone who hasn't experienced them!

 When service user spoke to her on the phone he sounded sane, only very upset, and only a little bit mad.